opennetworkinglab/aether-docs/onramp/overview.rst

-Aether OnRamp is still a work in progress, but anyone interested in participating in that effort is encouraged to join the discussion on Slack in the `ONF Community Workspace
+Aether OnRamp is still a work in progress, but anyone interested in participating in that effort is encouraged to join the discussion on Slack in the `Aether Community Workspace
-<https://onf-community.slack.com/>`__.
+<https://aether5g-project.slack.com/>`__.
 A roadmap for the work that
 needs to be done can be found in the `Aether OnRamp Wiki
 <https://wiki.aetherproject.org/display/HOME/Aether+OnRamp>`__.